 The holidays are a time of giving — and also spending.
-Americans plan to spend an average of $1,048 on holiday shopping this year, and in their desire to give freely, some people end up spending more than they intend to on holiday gifts.
-According to a survey conducted by Bankrate, two-thirds of Americans say they’ve felt pressured to spend more money than they’re comfortable with over the holidays.
-Even worse, these people often pay for gifts with credit cards, which can lead to financial stress when the bills come due in January.
+This year amidst the coronavirus pandemic, Americans plan to spend nearly $1,000 on holiday shopping.
+In a desire to give freely, some people end up spending more than they intend to on holiday gifts.
+One survey found that more than half of Americans feel pressured to overspend during the holiday season.
+Even worse, these people often pay for gifts with credit cards, which can lead to financial stress when the bills pile up in January.

 Free Financial Tools: